 Bow and garland motifs and large centre stones, often encircled by calibre cut stones or small diamonds, are another design feature frequently seen in Edwardian jewellery.
 They tie in (pun intended!) with the light and feminine aesthetic of the period, exemplified in delicate pieces such as this Edwardian sapphire and diamond pendant.

 Stackable rings and monochrome jewellery

 It also became fashionable to “stack” rings, with multiple rings on one finger to create a layered combination of metals and gemstones.
 Around 1910, the fashion turned to black and white, and designers made use of diamonds, platinum, onyx and black enamel to create vaguely monochromatic jewellery.

 The Ballet Russes were a ballet company based in Paris that were around between 1909 and 1929.
 Historians believe that they had an enormous impact on the world of fashion, dance, and design, even having an influence on the defining traits of Edwardian jewellery.

 The Ballet Russes brought bright colours, feathers and flowers which inspired jewellery designers to include amethyst, turquoise, sapphires and opals more frequently.
-This ruby and rose cut diamond cluster ring adds displays the vibrancy so popular during this era.
+This ruby and rose cut diamond cluster ring exhibits the vibrancy that typified the era.